BJP-GU/MDes-TDF/Parsons-TDF-Journal.md

 ![IMG_9155](https://github.com/user-attachments/assets/83be56a1-3c97-4189-a3ac-d964c797a165)

 ### Reflection/Notes:
 I decided to design an evolution of my last project––the Paper Wave––so that when a there is some input stemming from the computer vision program, the wave it acuated.
 Per my concept sketches, I intend to drive a rack and pinion system with a servo, which has a wave like structure mounted on it, which pushes a living hinge, forming a wave.
 For the living hinge, like in my last project, I would like to use acrylic as it resembles water.
-However I blieve the acrylic will not be tolerant enough to handle the wave shape.
+However I believe the acrylic will not be tolerant enough to handle the wave shape.

 ## Week 6 (9/31): Understanding Suhu's P5JS Code and exploring CV Solution Options
 ### Code + Screens